lukso-network/docs/docs/learn/expert-guides/deploy-up-with-lsp23.md

 #### Create the permissions data keys and data values

-In order to create all the permissions data keys and data values, we will use the `@erc725/erc725.js` library.
-This library is a JavaScript implementation of the ERC725Y standard.
-It allows you to easily encode and decode the data keys and data values of an ERC725Y contract.
-For more information on this library, please refer to the [ERC725Y.js](../../tools/erc725js/getting-started.md) docs.
+In order to create all the permissions data keys and data values, we will use the [`@erc725/erc725.js`](../../tools/erc725js/getting-started.md) library.
+This library is a JavaScript implementation to encode and decode data key and values easily from any ERC725Y contract storage.

 ```typescript
 async function main() {